Welcome to our roundup of the five best 10 person tents!

 With a big canvas tent like this, you might need an extra pair of hands.
 Technically, this is a one-person job, but pushing the center pole up and carrying the tent around camp requires some serious upper body strength.

 Canvas tents are amazingly durable and waterproof.
-The thick material keeps you dry, but at the same time allows for better natural ventilation and doesn’t build up heat as synthetic fabrics do.
+The quality material keeps you dry, but at the same time allows for better natural ventilation and doesn’t build up heat as synthetic fabrics do.

 Note that the canvas adds to the weight of the tent, which, at 55 pounds, is at the high end of our review.
 Synthetic materials, while thinner and not as durable, are easier to carry and set up than a big canvas tent like this.

-Still, the sturdy canvas will likely last for years and years.
-If your goal is finding a 10-person tent that will be in use several times a year and even for decades, this could be a great investment.
+Still, the sturdy white canvas will likely last for years and years.
+If your goal is finding a high-quality tent that will be in use several times a year and even for decades, this could be a great investment.

 Instant tents like this 10-person straight wall cabin tent from Coleman are the ideal option for people who don’t want to waste a minute too long setting up camp.
 They’re great for quick weekend getaways, festivals and parents of small kids who only have their hands free for seconds at a time.